bismuthfoundation/Bismuth-A.P.P./README.md

 ## Abstract Protocol Proposals

-This repository's goal is to gather new protocols specifications, discuss and fine tune them, and finally link to their implementations(s)
+This repository's goal is to gather new protocols specifications, discuss and fine tune them, and finally link to their implementation(s).